Hi, I am fibromyalgia.

 I have had two bad burns.
 One was when I was pulling something out from broiling.
 I ended up spasming from bending over and my hand hit the broiler element.
-I got a second degree burn on my hand.
-Another was when I spasmed and had a hot pot of water pour on my knee, another second degree burn.
+I got a second-degree burn on my hand.
+Another was when I spasmed and had a hot pot of water pour on my knee, another second-degree burn.
 Because of this, I don’t always cook dinner.
-I have to see how I feel if I’m up to making it, otherwise it’s a do it yourself meal.
+I have to see how I feel if I’m up to making it, otherwise, it’s a do-it-yourself meal.

 I tend to spend the evening in my recliner.
 Shifting around as need be.
-My window blinds are black, because the light or glare from outside causes big headaches.
+My window blinds are black because the light or glare from outside causes big headaches.
 I tend to live in the dark.
-I also have color changing lightbulbs so I can adjust them to what is best for how my constant headache is like.
+I also have color-changing lightbulbs so I can adjust them to what is best for how my constant headache is like.

 I no longer do things with my kids because it’s too exhausting and they have learned to be more on their own.
 I guess kids do that anyway, but it is disappointing because that’s not the mother I wanted to be.

 Throughout the day I’ve had to take multiple medications in order to make it through the day.
 I have an app (medisafe.com) that gives me a reminder to take my meds because I’m so forgetful.
-If I don’t take them, I pay for it for hours, and sometimes days.
+If I don’t take them, I pay for them for hours, and sometimes days.
 I had to take other medications before, but I found the side effects were so bad that I was best not to be on them.
 I learned how to control some pain through thought and rest.
 And I just manage with the remainder of the time.

-I’m in my mid 40s and I feel like I’m much older.
+I’m in my mid-40s and I feel like I’m much older.
 I was so looking forward to being the perfect mother and wife.
 It’s hard to think positively when you’re constantly in pain and constantly depending on other people.
 I am depressed that I’m not living the life I wanted.

 What keeps me going through is my amazing family.
-My parents, my husband and my kids.
+My parents, my husband, and my kids.
 They all motivate me to want to keep going.
 But having a past working in chronic care, I know that my life going forward will be more difficult and it’s disheartening.
 I’m scared to age.

-Finishing my day, in the evening I take two different sleeping pills.
+After finishing my day, in the evening I take two different sleeping pills.
 I am in bed for eight to nine hours of tossing and turning.
-Never getting a restful sleep.
-Never dreaming because I never get to that REM sleep.
+Never getting restful sleep.
+Never dream because I never get to that REM sleep.
 The sheets have to be tight because wrinkles hurt my skin.
 No little crumbs of anything as well, because they hurt like knives on my skin.
 I need the room dark, I need earplugs to drown out my teenager gaming in his bedroom next door.
 And you can not touch me in my sleep.
 It’s hard work trying to get a good sleep.

-But I must smile.
+But I just smile.
 Because I am loved.
 I hope for a cure, I hope at least there could be some better medication.
 And I wish this disorder never existed.
 I had so much more planned for my life.
 I shall take it not one day at a time but.
 One moment at a time.
-Trying not to think too much into my future.
+Trying not to think too much about my future.
 Trying to live for the now.